Obscene gesture: The finger

-In India, Pakistan, and Sri Lanka the social circles exposed to the western cultures use the middle finger gesture in the same sense that it is used in those cultures.
+In India, Pakistan, and Sri Lanka, the social circles exposed to the western cultures use the middle finger gesture in the same sense that it is used in those cultures.
 The same is true for most South Asian countries.

-In Portugal this gesture is also called "Pirete" or "Manguito".
+In Portugal, this gesture is also called "Pirete" or "Manguito".

 In Russia, the middle finger is used to simply point (usually at the speaker themselves) and to communicate emphasis.

-V Sign
+V sign

 In the Commonwealth of Nations countries (except Canada), the V sign as an insult (the middle and index fingers raised, and given with back of the hand towards the recipient) serves a similar purpose to the finger.
 The V sign with palm face outwards is used to signify victory or as a peace sign.

 Dulya

 More commonly in Russian-influenced areas, the dulya (also known as fig sign or shysh).
 This gesture is most commonly used to refuse giving of aid or to disagree with the target of gesture.
 Usually it is connected with requests for a financial loan or assistance with performing physical work.
 The gesture is typically made with the hand and fingers curled and the thumb thrust between the middle and index fingers.
 This gesture is also used similarly in Indonesia, Turkey, Korea, China, Mongolia, Hungary (called "fityisz"), South Slavic countries (shipak/šipak) and Romania ("ciuciu").
-In parts of the United States, the dulya is often used after grabbing a young child's nose in order to make it appear that it has been removed from their face, often accompanied by the phrase, "I've got your nose."